TGAC/COPO-documentation/help/glossary.rst

      A series of proprietary graphical operating systems developed and marketed by Apple Inc. since 2001.

    Manifest
-     A :abbr:`csv (comma-separated values)` file or Microsoft (MS) Excel spreadsheet that contains metadata regarding a research object.
+     A :abbr:`csv (comma-separated values)` file or spreadsheet that contains metadata regarding a research object such as samples, reads, sequence annotations, single-cell, images and barcoding to be uploaded to COPO and submitted to public repositories.

-     The manifest is used by scientists to upload metadata into COPO.

-   Manifest checklist
-      A list of fields that are required to be filled in for a sample to be considered valid.
+     It is used interchangely with the term :term:`Checklist`.

    Manifest :abbr:`ID (Identification)`
      A unique identifier assigned to each manifest record in COPO.